bensmidt/flaresight/README.md

 ### Unavailable
 - Flame and Smoke Detection Dataset
-    - *This dataset was withdrawn and I can't find anwhere in which it can be downloaded.
+    - *This dataset was withdrawn and I can't find it anywhere in which it can be downloaded.
 Would be clutch if we could find it because it would be very useful.*
-    1. 100,000 flame and smoke images from various sources: surviellance cameras, drones, satellite, computer graphics, etc.
+    1. 100,000 flame and smoke images from various sources: surveillance cameras, drones, satellite, computer graphics, etc.

 ## Questions
 - There should be a single model for detecting both smoke and fire correct?
 Or one model for each task?